Palm webOS

-As Senior Interaction Designer at Palm I led conceptual exploration, user testing and detailed interaction design for several core applications.
+As Senior Interaction Designer, I led conceptual exploration, user research, and detailed interaction design across several core system applications, including Calendar, Memos, Tasks, Music, Camera, Videos, and Photos.

 The Calendar app is where the Palm Pre really shines.